ismailceylan/ascii-byte-stream/README.md

 We can easily iterate over the stream.

 ### do-while loop
-Since the library has `current` property to indicate the current character, we can trust it's undefined values to break `do-while` loops.
+Since the library returns undefined values for `next` property to indicate the cursor has reached the end of the stream, we can use it a `do-while` braker.
+This kind of loop will walk over all the characters in the stream individually unless we move the cursor manually inside the loop.

 ```js
 let stack = "";